Digitaler-Bucherschrank/server/README.md

 ## Support & Stay in touch

-PM me on discord: Flawn#6197
+If you have any requests, please pm me on Discord: Flawn#6197

 ## License